Omar-Emam-99/Weakly-Supervised-Offensive-Detection/README.md

 <!-- Acknowledgments -->
 ## Acknowledgments

-- Self-supervised Semi-supervised Learning for Data Labeling and Quality Evaluation paper.
+- Self-supervised Semi-supervised Learning for Data Labeling and Quality Evaluation.[<a href="https://arxiv.org/abs/2111.10932">Paper</a>]
-- SimCSE: Simple Contrastive Learning of Sentence Embeddings
+- SimCSE: Simple Contrastive Learning of Sentence Embeddings [<a href="https://arxiv.org/abs/2104.08821">Paper</a>]